These bylaws first became effective on October 31 1999, having

 have no voting rights unless as a delegate representing a Member organisation.

-- Fellows of IVU shall be individuals who may be elected for life
+- Fellows of IVU shall be individuals who may be elected for life by IC in

-cause.
-Such positions shall be non-executive and non-voting.
-They
+recognition of their services to IVU.
+Such positions shall be non-executive

 - Patrons shall make a minimum donation to IVU, of such amount as

-shall be from time to time decided by the members.
-Their names shall
+shall be from time to time decided by the International Council.
+They shall be classed as lifetime

 supporters for the purposes of Section 2.3 of the Articles of Association.